nwthomas/programming-resources/tips/technology-resources.md

 - ["The Ultimate Guide to Starting a Tech Blog" Reddit Post](https://www.reddit.com/r/Blogging/comments/8u88cu/the_ultimate_guide_to_starting_a_tech_blog/) - Great guide and awesome tips on getting started with a tech blog
 - [Medium](https://medium.com/) - The current popular choice for a free blogging platform in the tech industry

+## Colors and Icons

+#### Colors

+- [Coolors.io](https://coolors.co/) - A great free website to both browse others' as well as create/save your own five-swatch colors palettes

+#### Icons

+- [Font Awesome](https://fontawesome.com/) - A supurb free (and also paid, depending on the image) site filled with awesome icons
+- [Icons8.com](https://icons8.com/) - A great free & paid resource for application icons
+- [Ionicons](https://ionicons.com/) - Contains many awesome free icons in svg format for you to use

 ## CSS